 You can download the form for reimbursements here - do ensure you keep receipts to keep track of your expenses.
-The deadline for reimbursements is the 31st of March 2023.
+The deadline for reimbursements is the 8th of March at 5PM

 Items/Activities you cannot use

 - You must not use any private vehicle to promote your campaign, or have any publicity posted on or within a vehicle so that it is on display - You must not spend money on alcohol, drugs or tobacco to promote your campaign.